 This doesn’t just mean a bigger bill at your next service, it greatly impacts your car’s braking efficiency, overall smoothness of how it drives, and noise too.
 The latter is one of the telltale signs of brake pads going bad.

 Automotive brake pads are made from different materials that can be divided into three categories:

 - non-asbestos organic, or

 The composition can vary between brands, but the characteristics of each type remain the same.
-Depending on the type of friction material used, you’ll see a difference in brake feel, brake dust, noise, longevity, performance, and temperature range.
+Depending on the type of friction material used, you’ll notice a difference in pedal feel, dust, noise, longevity, performance, and temperature range.

 Non-Asbestos Organic (NAO) — “Organic”

 Among the different types of brake pads available for modern cars, let’s start with the most common compound out there — non-asbestos organic.

 This compound gets its name from the fact that these pads no longer contains asbestos, a material that could dissipate heat easily but was also found to be carcinogenic.
 Shortly after this, the use of asbestos was no longer permitted.